uberVelocity/arguing-agents/ideas.md

 5. Scrape procon arguments
 6. Divide arguments into pros and cons from reddit and compile list
 7. Compare pros and cons found by solution on reddit w/ pros and cons from procon

+## Proposal

+The prime goal of our assignment is to be able to extract arguments from a Reddit board called [ChangeMyView](https://www.reddit.com/r/changemyview/).
+In this subreddit, a person submits their view on a particular topic and people reply to them in natural language in an attempt to convince them to change their stance.
+The idea is based on two papers and a project given as an example on Nestor.
+In their example, an LSTM neural network coupled with a Corpus is used in order to determine whether sentences are arguments and establish the quality of the arguments.

+### What is the problem addressed?

+The purpose of the project is to achieve argument extraction and classification into Pros and Cons from natural language.
+Typically, websites that classify arguments into pros and cons use structured essays to gather their data.
+Whilst these arguments are valid, they are extracted by users who carefully analyze structured text.
+Extracting arguments from an online discussion poses a much more difficult task, since the text is usually unstructured and features an abundance of language nuances and subtleties, rhetorical questions and implications to name a few.

+The source for our argument extraction task comes from Reddit, a website on which people can create posts on an array of topics.
+The website is segmented into different `subreddits`, each one having a certain topic.
+One such subreddit, named `changemyview`, consists of an original poster (OP) who posts his view on a particular topic.
+People may then post comments in an attempt to convince the OP to change his original stance of the topic.
+Although comments towards the OP's address are usually  counter-arguments to their view, people may defend the view of the OP by replying to comments attacking it.
+This results in an environment in which both pro and against arguments are formed on a particular view in a natural way, and it is the extraction of these arguments that is of interest to this project.

+### What is the state of the art concerning this problem?

+Argument extraction from unstructured texts has been attempted before and serves as a key inspiration for our project.
+The idea came from a project created in the scope of this course which attempted to extract arguments from the same subreddit and judge the quality of the arguments.